PowerShell/PowerShell/test/perf/tools/README.md

 - [BenchmarkDotNet.Extensions](https://github.com/dotnet/performance/tree/main/src/harness/BenchmarkDotNet.Extensions)
-  - It provides the needed extensions for running benckmarks, such as the `RecommendedConfig` which defines the set of recommended configurations for running the dotnet benckmarks (we use the same config).
+  - It provides the needed extensions for running benckmarks, such as the `RecommendedConfig` which defines the set of recommended configurations for running the dotnet benckmarks.
 - [Reporting](https://github.com/dotnet/performance/tree/main/src/tools/Reporting)
   - It provides additional result reporting support which may be useful to us when running our benchmarks in lab.